Via ferrata climbing routes are generally accessible in summer only. But there are always exceptions. And one of them can be found in St. Anton.

-Most of the almost 50 multi-pitch climbing routes can be found in the Schnanner Klamm gorge.
+Almost 50 multi-pitch climbing routes can be found in the region of St. Anton am Arlberg.
 There are also several easy to intermediate multi-pitch routes in the high-alpine terrain of the Valluga Mountains on the Roggspitze mountain and the Jahnturm.
 Most of the climbing near the Darmstädter Hütte is more challenging, such as "Innuendo" on the 3,148m Kuchenspitze peak (20 pitches) or the tricky "Messner-Führe" on the Faselfasspitze mountain.
 Beginners should try the route called "Meister Eder und sein Pumuckl" (6 pitches).

 Via ferrata climbing routes in St. Anton am Arlberg